 What is Technology Transfer?

-Technology transfer is a term used to describe a formal transfer of rights to use and commercialize new discoveries and innovations resulting from scientific research to another party.
+Technology transfer is a term used to describe a formal transfer of rights to another party to use and commercialize new discoveries and innovations resulting from scientific research.
 Universities typically transfer technology through protecting new innovations by use of patents and copyrights, then licensing them.
-Major steps in this process include the disclosure of innovations, patenting the innovation concurrent with publication of scientific research, and licensing the rights to innovations to industry for commercial development (www.autm.net).
-The technology transfer profession employs more than 10,000 professionals in the U.S., with a fairly large number practicing their trade in the greater Washington, D.C. area.
+Major steps in this process include the disclosure of innovations, patenting the innovation concurrent with the publication of scientific research, and licensing the rights to innovations to industry for commercial development (www.autm.net).
+The technology transfer field employs more than 10,000 professionals in the U.S., many of whom practice their trade in the greater Washington, D.C. area.

 Advanced Studies in Technology Transfer

-FAES Graduate School at NIH developed a unique Advanced Studies in Technology Transfer to serve the needs of scientists or engineers who wish to gain expertise in patenting, licensing, collaborative agreements and other fundamental intellectual property transactions as well as to provide additional training to professionals already in the field.
+The FAES Academic Programs at NIH developed a unique Advanced Studies in Technology Transfer to serve the needs of scientists or engineers who wish to gain expertise in patenting, licensing, collaborative agreements, and other fundamental intellectual property transactions and/or to provide additional training to professionals already in the field.

-The program comprises a 15-credit curriculum which may be completed in approximately two years, although students can complete the requirements at their own pace.
+The program comprises a self-paced 15-credit curriculum that can be completed in approximately two years.

 Upon completion, students will be able to:

 Understand fundamental technology-transfer processes for transferring scientific findings from one organization to another for the purpose of further development and commercialization